caugustine2022/resume/README.md

 ### DataService Group INC. | Bear, DE

-#### Cloud Operations Engineer //*(Contract) - Remote*
+#### AWS Cloud Ops Engineer //*(Contract) - Remote*

 ##### *May 2017 - April 2019*

 ##### *Average Hrs/Wk: 40*

-* Assisted in the management and maintenance of AWS infrastructure, including provisioning, scaling, and monitoring of resources.
-* Deployed multi-tier infrastructures on AWS using Terraform; application configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database.
-The CloudWatch alarm and S3 bucket are configured to monitor performances and log message storage.
-* Performed S3 buckets creation and policies on the Identity Access Management (IAM) role-based procedures; Customized the JSON template and created virtual machines using LightSail.
-* Installed, configured, and managed monitoring tools such as Nagios for logging/monitoring and implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).
-* Created VPCs and brought instances under them based on the requirement; then created the Public and private subnets in the VPC and attached them to the EC2 instances based on the requirement.
-Then launched EC2 Instances using Amazon Images (Linux/Ubuntu) and configured launched instances concerning specific applications.
+* Collaborated with cross-functional teams to manage and maintain AWS cloud infrastructure, ensuring high availability, scalability, and security for mission-critical applications.
+* Worked in a team to set up and configure AWS resources, including EC2 instances, VPCs, S3 buckets, IAM, and RDS databases.
+Contributed to the deployment and management of containerized applications using Amazon ECS and Docker.
+* Implemented Infrastructure as Code (IaC) using AWS CloudFormation and Terraform to automate resource provisioning and configuration management.
+* Developed and managed CI/CD pipelines using AWS CodePipeline and Jenkins, automating software deployments and reducing time to release by 60%.
+* Orchestrated containerized applications using Amazon ECS and Kubernetes, enhancing deployment efficiency and resource utilization.
+* Established robust monitoring and alerting using AWS CloudWatch and third-party tools like (Prometheus, and Grafana), proactively identifying and resolving performance bottlenecks.
+* Collaborated with security teams to implement security best practices, conduct regular audits, and ensure compliance with industry standards.

 ### iCare Medical Systems | Texas City, TX